ePages-de/epages-devportal/_posts/2019/2019-07-31-consistency.md

 ## Translation Memories

-A sentence can be translated into another language in different ways.
-The styles of the translators and the terminology used may differ.
+UI texts can be properly translated in different ways as the styles of the translators and the terminology used may differ.
 But a consistent translation for the same term or phrase will improve usability.

-It is impossible to remember all UI texts and corresponding translations that were ever produced.
+However, it is impossible to remember all UI texts and corresponding translations that were ever produced.
 Especially when working on larger or several different projects.
 That's exactly where translation memories jump in.
 They remind you of existing translations even if the source text is not exactly the same.
-By taking the suggestions from the translation memory into account, you can thus easily translate recurring terms and phrases consistently.
+By taking the suggestions from the translation memory into account, recurring terms and phrases can thus be easily translated consistently.

 ## Glossaries

-I think we all agree that a translation memory is a great tool to ensure consistency in translations.
+A translation memory is a great tool to ensure consistency in translations.
 But what about consistency in copywriting?
 Are copywriters free to use whatever terminology they want?
 Of course not.